taofiqsulayman/text-reader/readme.md

 # OCR and PDF Table Extraction Web App

-This is a simple web application built with Flask that allows users to upload images or PDF files and extract text and tables from them.
-The application leverages PaddleOCR for image text extraction and Camelot for PDF table extraction.
+This application allows users to upload images and PDF files to extract text, tables, and specific information such as names, emails, education, work experience, and skills.
+It uses OCR for images and PDF parsing libraries to extract text and tables from PDF files.

+## This version focuses on getting information from CVs and Resumes

 ## Table of Contents